yamtl/yamtl.github.io/docs/yamtl-reference.md

 # YAMTL Language Reference

+In YAMTL, `YAMTLModule` is a foundational class that provides the core functionality and infrastructure for defining and executing model transformations.
+It serves as the base class for any transformation module, offering access to the YAMTL DSL and methods necessary for configuring and running transformations.

+The key roles of `YAMTLModule` are:

+1. **Configuration**: `YAMTLModule` is used to set up the transformation environment, including input and output models, namespaces, and execution modes.

+2. **Transformation Definition**: It allows users to define transformation rules, helpers, and various other elements necessary for transforming models.

+3. **Execution Control**: It provides methods to execute the transformation, propagate changes, and manage incremental transformations.

+4. **Utility Methods**: It includes utility commands like `fetch()` and `allInstances()` to facilitate querying and manipulating model elements during transformation.

+The following section describes how to use it.

 ## Basic Syntax

 A YAMTL model transformation is defined as a class that specializes the `YAMTLModule` class, which provides access to the YAMTL DSL and to methods to configure and execute model transformations: